kyverno/chainsaw/website/docs/general/outputs.md

 Operation outputs can be useful for communicating and reusing computation results across operations.

 Chainsaw evaluates outputs after an operation has finished executing.
-The results of output evaluations are registered in the bindings and are available to the following operations.
+The results of output evaluations are registered in the bindings and are made available for the following operations.

 ## Syntax

 !!! tip
-    Browse the [reference documentation](../../reference/apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Output) to see the syntax details and where outputs can be declared.
+    Browse the [reference documentation](../reference/apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Output) to see the syntax details and where outputs can be declared.

 ### Basic